Cycling facts and fiction

 • Being a couch potato is a much bigger risk to your health.
 More than a third of New Zealanders don’t get enough exercise and physical inactivity contributes to 12 percent of all deaths (about 2,600 each year).
 A number of studies have shown that cycling is more likely to extend your life than shorten it.

-Facts: Cyclist traffic offences total less than 1% of all traffic offences per year - a negligible figure.
+Facts: Cyclist traffic offences total less than 1% of all traffic offences per year.

 It's not ok to break the rules, whether you are cycling or driving.
 See our campaign Stop at Red.